MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.SignIns/Get-MgBetaIdentityConditionalAccessPolicy.md

 State                : enabled
 AdditionalProperties : {}

+This example retrieves all the conditional access policies in Azure AD.

 ### Example 2: Get a conditional access policy by Id
 ```powershell
 Connect-MgBetaGraph -Scopes 'Policy.Read.All'